liangqiaan/Drowning-personnel-dataset/README.md

-# Drowning patient dataset
-I have collected a dataset on drowning patients at sea and re annotated it

-# GEF-YOLO
- GEF-YOLO
 # Description
 we propose a novel hardware-friendly approach utilizing YOLOv8n, specifically designed for  unmanned devices to detect drowning patients at sea.
 # **Experimental** **setup**